You are here : Home / Testimonial: the PLU and communal forests

 Testimonial from Louis Constantin, forestry technician at ONF (Office National des Forêts) in Val d'Isère.

 "433 hectares of communal forest are managed by the ONF.
-This area is important because it is home to a rich diversity of animal and plant species.
+This is an important area, as it is home to a rich diversity of animal and plant species.
 The protection policy currently in place is well suited to the challenges posed by the forest's functions: it is essential that the PLU, despite the considerable land issues at stake, continues to preserve them.

 Particularly in Val d'Isère, an area hemmed in by mountains, they play a fundamental role: